Search Supplements & Articles

 What do they do and why do you need them?

-Basically probiotics offer vital support to the overall health of the body, they work symbiotically with the body to survive and support functions ranging from digestion to immunity.
+Probiotics offer support to the overall health of the body, they work symbiotically with the body to support functions ranging from digestion to immunity.
 They also produce enzymes that help balance bacteria in the digestive system and help the body's ability to absorb nutrients.

 How much do you need?

 Unfortunately, there’s no clear answer to this.
-Researchers haven’t determined what an ideal gut flora looks like because individuals vary so widely, and this is the case even with healthy individuals.
+Researchers haven’t determined what the perfect microbiome looks like because individuals vary so widely, and this is the case even with healthy individuals.
 Each person’s gut flora is different, from the number of strains in their gut to the total number of microorganisms.

 However, best estimates are that the average healthy bowel is home to 100 trillion microorganisms, including more than 500 different species.